 Joining a tour to visit Gruyeres

-Panoramic Cheese Tour to Gruyere
+Firstly, Panoramic Cheese Tour to Gruyeres.

 Learn more about the Panoramic Cheese Tour to Gruyère with Fondue Tasting from getyourguide.com.

-Cheese and Chocolate Factory Tour
+Secondly, Cheese and Chocolate Factory Tour.

-The tour includes a visit to Chocolate Factory – Maison de Cailler, La Maison du Gruyère Cheese Factory, and Gruyère Old Town.
-There’s more!
-You will also visit the Wine Terrace in Lavaux, a UNESCO heritage site near Montreux.
+Should you be journeying from Geneva to Gruyères with a group of family or friends, the “Gruyère Day Trip – Cheese & Chocolate Factory Tour” is a fantastic option.
+This tour encompasses a visit to the Chocolate Factory – Maison de Cailler, La Maison du Gruyère Cheese Factory, and the historic Gruyère Old Town.
+Plus, it includes a stop at the Wine Terrace in Lavaux, a UNESCO heritage site located near Montreux.

 Learn more about Gruyère Day Trip – Cheese & Chocolate Factory Tour from getyourguide.com.

-Chocolate Tasting & Gruyères Medieval Village Tour
+Lastly, Chocolate Tasting & Gruyères Medieval Village Tour.

 See the details of the Chocolate Tasting & Gruyères Medieval Village Tour on getyourguide.com.